mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/data.rst

 To be more precise, mappings are aliases for an element of a specific sort, and can be specified by the following grammar:

-.. dparser:: IdsDecl MapSpec
+.. dparser:: MapSpec

 Equational specifications give further information about how the elements that these aliases represent behave.
 Equational specifications are given by the grammar below.

-.. dparser:: VarsDecl VarsDeclList VarSpec EqnDecl EqnSpec
+.. dparser:: VarSpec EqnDecl EqnSpec

 Equation systems are optionally preceded by a ``var`` block that defines variables that are used in the ``eqn`` block that follows.
 Variables are used to